HostactylDevelopment/docs/plans.md

 Now Lets Customize Plans

-### Please Note: The Name of the Plans shown in the images below after old and all the Plans has been renamed.
+### Please Note: The Name of the Plans shown in the images below are old and all the Plans has been renamed.
 Kindly do not be confused!

 Head over to /storage/plans.json